chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/data.md

 Our `TaskList` component as currently written is “presentational” in that it doesn’t talk to anything external to its own implementation.
 To get data into it, we need a “container”.

 For this tutorial, we'll use Svelte's [runes](https://svelte.dev/docs/svelte/what-are-runes), a powerful reactivity system that provides explicit, fine-grained reactive primitives to implement a simple store.
 We'll use the [`$state`](https://svelte.dev/docs/svelte/$state) rune to build a simple data model for our application and help us manage the state of our tasks.
-However, this pattern could be applied with other data management libraries such as [Svelte Query](https://sveltequery.vercel.app/).

 First, we’ll construct a simple store that responds to actions that change the state of tasks in a file called `store.svelte.ts` in the `src/lib/state` directory (intentionally kept simple):